 Wayne Marasco is Professor in the Department of Cancer Immunology and Virology at the Dana-Farber Cancer Institute, Professor of Medicine at Harvard Medical School, and Associate Physician in the Division of Infectious Diseases at Brigham and Women's Hospital.
 His research interests are in the field of human antibody engineering and the use of human antibodies in discovery research and in the treatment of human diseases.
 To greatly expand the use of human monoclonal antibodies (Mab) in the treatment of cancer, he founded the National Foundation of Cancer Research (NFCR) Center for Therapeutic Antibody Engineering (CTAE).

-My research interests are in the field of human antibody engineering and the use of human antibodies in discovery research and in the treatment of human diseases.
-I am a physician/scientist with clinical training in Infectious Diseases.
-My clinical subspecialty training is in the care of immunocompromised patients with bone marrow and solid organ transplants and cancer.
-My clinical practice has had a profound influence on the research conducted in my laboratory at Dana-Farber Cancer Institute.
-During my rotations on the inpatient Infectious Disease service at BWH/DFCI, I supervise ID fellows and medical residents in the management of infections in immunocompromised patients.
-As a principal investigator, I supervise two junior faculty, seven post-doctoral fellows/scholars and five research technicians.
-This supervision involves mentorship roles in bench and clinical research, manuscript review and grant writing.
-On the national level, I am a member of the AIDS Immunopathogenesis study section and have a leadership role in the organization of and presentation at targeted gene therapy and antibody engineering meetings.
+Marasco is a physician/scientist with clinical training in Infectious Diseases.
+His clinical subspecialty training is in the care of immunocompromised patients with bone marrow and solid organ transplants and cancer.
+His clinical practice has had a profound influence on the research conducted in his laboratory at Dana-Farber Cancer Institute.
+During rotations on the inpatient Infectious Disease service at BWH/DFCI, he supervises ID fellows and medical residents in the management of infections in immunocompromised patients.